 We consider our work unsatisfactory if the insert's actual dimensions are not within +/- 1/16 inch (or 0.06 inch) of the dimensions on the shop drawing.
 (We'll send a shop drawing for your review after you place your order.)

 Maple Custom Jr. Inserts ship within 2 weeks.

 Maple Tiered Knife Blocks ship within 4 weeks.

 Santiago Line inserts ships within 4 weeks.

-Acrylic Cubby Grid Inserts ship within 4 weeks.
+Acrylic Cubby Grid Inserts ship within 7 business days.